sumanth-chandana/drum-kit/README.md

-# drum-kit
+# Drum-kit
-Using HTML, CSS, JavaScript.
+A Drum-kit page using HTML, CSS and JavaScript.